pkuzan/aws-basics/lab/aws-basics.md

 ![](images/scale-up.png?raw=true)

 ### Create Rest Endpoint and Redeploy (optional) Needs Work
-Create a file named `EchoController.java` in `src/main/java/com/example/${your-username}awsbasics`, the directory should already exist.
+Create a file named `HexConverter.java` in `src/main/java/com/example/${your-username}awsbasics`, the directory should already exist.
 Copy the contents into the newly created file.
 Make sure you enter your username in the package name.
 E.g. `com.example.user5awsbasics`.